geomichelon/VTSDKDemo/docs/GUIA_UI_TESTES.md

 }
 ```

-7. Use nos Instrumented Tests (Espresso):
+6. Use it in Instrumented Tests (Espresso):

 ```kotlin
 @RunWith(AndroidJUnit4::class)